Lutro/RentalManagementApp/README.md

 4) In phpMyAdmin, create a new database called propertymanagement

-5) Navigate to the Import tab and import the propertymanagement.sql file to create all of the database tables and accompanying data

-6) If error occurs with #1558 – Column count of mysql.proc is wrong....Please use mysql_upgrade to fix this error:
+5) Navigate to the Import tab and import the propertymanagement.sql file to create all of the database tables and accompanying data.
+If error occurs with #1558 – Column count of mysql.proc is wrong....Please use mysql_upgrade to fix this error:
 Go to xampp directory: cd /opt/lampp/bin mysql_upgrade –u root –p
 Restart xampp and you are good to go!